Contrastive Learning and Adversarial Disentanglement for Privacy-Aware Task-Oriented Semantic Communication: Experimental Evaluations and Discussion

 \subsubsection{Channel Conditions}

-We evaluate the performance of CLAD compared to baseline methods using an AWGN channel model due to its widespread adoption and ease of use.
+We evaluate the performance of CLAD compared to baseline methods using an AWGN channel model due to its widespread adoption.
 Specifically, we consider training and testing the models at identical SNRs, ranging from -6 dB to 12 dB.
 This setting allows us to assess the robustness of each method across different noise levels in a controlled manner.
 For each SNR value, we train the models over multiple runs and average the results to mitigate any randomness introduced during training.
+In the following experiments, we simulate a constrained wireless edge scenario by setting the channel bandwidth to 12.5kHz and the symbol rate to 9,600 baud, reflecting practical limitations in edge communication environments.